Zonico6/PSE/pflichtenheft_draft.md

 1. Reminder notifications if a deadline is approaching
 1. Ability to add full-text comments to a Feedback?
 1. Changable deadlines?
+1. Is it ok if Repos are public?